andrewmaltezthomas/16S_Analysis/README.md

 #### Notes:
 * Assumes that Qiime executable is in "/usr/bin/qiime".
 If not, change this in the script.
-* Assumes that the primer pair is Forward: CCTACGGGNGGCWGCAG and Reverse: GACTACHVGGGTATCTAATCC
+* Assumes that the primer pair is Forward: CCTACGGGNGGCWGCAG and Reverse: GACTACHVGGGTATCTAATCC.
+If not, change this in the file Utilities/Amplicon.map.

 Sequence_Filtering.py - Will join V4-V5 16S paired-end MiSeq reads using fastq-join, filter by quality, primer mismatches, homopolymers and size.
 A report is generated at the end showing numbers for each filter.